fundacionctic/connector-building-blocks/docs/index.md

 edc.receiver.http.endpoint=http://host.docker.internal:18000/pull
 ```

 This is the URL where the consumer backend will be listening in the Consumer Pull use case.
-Since a connector strictly acting as a provider does not require a consumer backend service, this property is not relevant for the provider.
+For a provider-only connector, this property can be left as-is since it won't be used.

 ```properties
 edc.dataplane.token.validation.endpoint=http://host.docker.internal:19192/control/token